oto-gitops-oneshot/.github/profile/README.md

 ![IBM Cloud - Secrets Manager - API Key](Images/API_KEY.png)

-For more information on how to obtain an API Key, please refer to the following [link] (https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).
+For more information on how to obtain an API Key, please refer to the following [link](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).
 I do encourage you to read the third paragraph found in the link should you wish to deploy this asset in a production setting.
 In particular: "it is recommended that you create an API key that is associated with a functional ID that is assigned the minimum level of access that is required to work with the service".
 This is a no brainer.
 Abiding by the principles of least privilege, (or common sense) your API Key should only have READ access to said instance, no more and no less.

 With that out of the way, we can now go ahead and create the secrets required to standup the CloudPak.
 Your UI should resemble the following once you are done with the procedure.